arvigeus/AZ-204/Questions/Content Delivery Network.md

 ---

-Question: What are the Azure CDN configuration propagation times for Standard (Verizon):
+Question: What are the Azure CDN configuration propagation times for Azure CDN Standard from Microsoft:

 - [ ] Instant
-- [ ] Around 1 minute.
+- [ ] Within 1 minute.
-- [x] Around 10 minutes.
+- [x] Within 10 minutes.
+- [ ] Within 30 minutes.
-- [ ] Around 1 hour.
+- [ ] Within 1 hour.

-Answer: 1 minute is for Standard (Akamai).
+Answer: For Azure CDN Standard from Microsoft profiles, propagation usually completes in 10 minutes.
+For Azure CDN Standard from Edgio and Azure CDN Premium from Edgio profiles, propagation usually completes within 30 minutes.

 ---

-Question: What are the Azure CDN configuration propagation times for Standard (Akamai):
+Question: What are the Azure CDN configuration propagation times for zure CDN Premium from Edgio:

 - [ ] Instant
-- [x] Around 1 minute.
+- [ ] Within 1 minute.
-- [ ] Around 10 minutes.
+- [ ] Within 10 minutes.
+- [x] Within 30 minutes.
-- [ ] Around 1 hour.
+- [ ] Within 1 hour.

-Answer: 10 minutes is for Standard (Verizon).
+Answer: For Azure CDN Standard from Microsoft profiles, propagation usually completes in 10 minutes.
+For Azure CDN Standard from Edgio and Azure CDN Premium from Edgio profiles, propagation usually completes within 30 minutes.

 ---